top of page

 Recreation, family, and relationships.

-Assessment for leaving and aftercare:
+Assessment for leaving and aftercare.

 Prison sentences will be predetermined in our legal system, rather than being decided by judges, and constitute the minimum term they will have to stay inside.
 Prisoners will not be able to leave prison until they have followed all rules consistently over an extended period of time, and paid all their debts for their crimes.
 Additionally, they will have had to have completed their therapy process, fully resolved their personal issues, and be deemed completely prepared, and safe to enter normal society again.
 The assessment of their readiness to enter society will also respect their own feelings of if they feel ready to enter society, are able to hold down a job, and are confident to face the challenges of life.
 This means prisoners will not be forced out into free society, they will be freed when both they and the mentors consider them to be ready.
+Prisoners will build long term relationships with their mentor and support team, and on leaving prison, this team will continue to support them, to ensure their transition back into society goes smoothly, that they have jobs to go to, and that they have a source of help if they ever find themselves struggling at some point in the future.

-Opt in choice.
+Establishing the new prison system - Opt in choice.

 This policy therefore would need to be proved and perfected first, for as with all systems of power it is open to abuse and/or failure.
 Before rolling it out in all prisons, we would begin on one wing of one prison, and this wing would only house criminals who opt into the system out of their own free choice.